ClickHouse/clickhouse-docs/docs/en/cloud/manage/account-close.md

 We are required to authenticate requests for both closure and deletion.
 To ensure your request can be processed quickly, please follow the steps outlined below.
 1. Sign into your clickhouse.cloud account.
+2. Complete any remaining steps in [Preparing for Closure](#Preparing for Closure) above.
-2. Click the Help button (question mark in the upper right corner of the screen).
+3. Click the Help button (question mark in the upper right corner of the screen).
-3. Under 'Support' click 'Create case.'
+4. Under 'Support' click 'Create case.'
-4. In the 'Create new case' screen, enter the following:
+5. In the 'Create new case' screen, enter the following:
 ```
 Priority: Severity 3
 Subject: Please close my ClickHouse account